jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 ## Weblate
 To make translation easy, JASP uses the web-based localization tool [Weblate](https://hosted.weblate.org/projects/jasp/).
-All you need to translate is a web browser — you can start as soon as you log in.
+All you need to is a web browser, and you can start as soon as you log in.

 Once you save translations on *Weblate*, they are on their way into JASP.
-(And if you are interested, you can read about [the pipeline past *Weblate*](#the-pipeline-past-weblate).)
+(If you are interested, you can read about [the pipeline past *Weblate*](#the-pipeline-past-weblate).)

 ### Log in to Weblate
 Before you can add or change translations, you have to log in at <https://hosted.weblate.org/>.